Irina Godunova: Tsaritsa

+In January 1589, Irina received Patriarch Jeremiah II of Constantinople in the Golden Tsaritsa Chamber, who arrived in Moscow to establish a patriarchal chair in Russia and put Job, the first Russian patriarch, on it.
+The description of this event was left by Bishop Arseny of Elasson, who accompanied the church hierarch to Russia:

 With the death of Dmitry under strange circumstances in Uglich, north of Moscow, on 15 May 1591, Irina was placed under increasing pressure to produce an heir.
 If she failed and Feodor died without a son, the Rurikid dynasty that had ruled Rus and Muscovy since the ninth century would become extinct, likely resulting in a bloody succession struggle.
 The couple remained barren for more than a decade, although whether this was due to Feodor's poor health or to infertility on Irina's part is uncertain.

-Tsaritsa Irina had great influence during the reign of Feodor and participated in state affairs.
+Tsaritsa Irina had great influence during the reign of Feodor and participated in state affairs, to a degree that exceeded the expected limits of a Russian tsaritsa and a monarch's wife in general.
 Initially she did so discreetly without advertising her influence.
 Soon, however, she began participating in government more directly, frequently placing her own name on Feodor's decrees.
 Irina also became well known abroad, corresponding with Queen Elizabeth I of England and Patriarch Meletis Pigasos of Alexandria.
 Feodor trusted Irina, deferred to her, did not wish to exalt himself at her expense, trusted her to handle the affairs of state for him and relied on her advice.
-The Tsar named a new fortress Tsaritsyn (Volgograd) after her to strengthen her authority.
+In one version, the tsar named a new fortress Tsaritsyn (now Volgograd) after her to strengthen her authority.